 Contact local animal shelters and animal control agencies

-File a lost pet report with every shelter within a 60-mile radius of your home and visit the nearest shelters daily, if possible.
+File a lost pet report with every shelter within a 15-mile radius of your home and visit them daily, if possible.

-Post notices at grocery stores, community centers, veterinary offices, traffic intersections, pet supply stores and other locations.
-Also, place advertisements in newspapers and with radio stations.
+Post notices at grocery stores, laundromats, barber shops, community centers, veterinary offices, dog parks, traffic intersections, pet supply stores and other locations.
 Include your pet's sex, age, weight, breed, color and any special markings.
-When describing your pet, leave out one identifying characteristic and ask the person who finds your pet to describe it.
+When describing your pet, leave out one identifying characteristic.
+Listen for this characteristic when people who claim to have found your pet describe your pet to you.

 - Center for Lost Pets